 And if we were going to a party, mom would always make her two signature side dishes: baked beans and taco salad, which were always the hit of the party.
 Sometimes her two side dishes eclipsed the main dish!
 On the rare occasion that we went to a party and she didn’t have both those sides, oh boy did she hear about it.

-Just in time for Memorial Day, I came up with a healthier twist on BLT Pasta Salad!
+Just in time for Memorial Day, I came up with a healthier twist on BLT pasta salad!
 This recipe uses less pasta and adds white beans.
 Instead of a heavy mayo-based dressing, I whipped up an easy, flavorful vinaigrette.

 This dish has everything that a lovely BLT sandwich has to offer, with a few extras as well.

 Flavorful baby spinach leaves take the place of lettuce.
-Not only are they full of nutrition, but there’s no need chopping required!
+Not only are they full of nutrition, but there’s no chopping required!

 Since this is summer picnic/BBQ/potluck food, instead of using a creamy mayo-based dressing I opted for a lighter, but still super flavorful vinaigrette.

-BLT Pasta Salad Ingredients
+BLT Pasta Salad Ingredients and Substitutions

 Once you mix together the salad components (except for the bacon and spinach), you can refrigerate it in an airtight container for up to 3 days.
 Right before serving, toss in the bacon and spinach.